 Greetings fellow explorers!

-I’m Lorel Morrison, also known as Shippy the Explorer—a lifelong family historian, storyteller, and heritage traveler devoted to uncovering the powerful history of the Caribbean and Bahamian diaspora.
+I’m Lorel Morrison, also known as Shippy the Explorer.
+I am a lifelong family historian, storyteller, and heritage traveler devoted to uncovering the powerful history of the Giscombe family and the Caribbean.

 For more than 50 years, I have dedicated myself to researching family roots, preserving oral histories, and tracing the journeys that connect our people across oceans and generations.
 What began as a personal mission to document the legacy of the Giscombe family has grown into a wider calling: helping others reconnect with their own stories, ancestors, and cultural identity.

-My path has taken me across continents—from the sunlit mountains of Jamaica to the misty highlands of Scotland, the historic streets of England, and the vast landscapes of Australia.
+My path has taken me across continents, from the sunlit mountains of Jamaica to the misty highlands of Scotland, the historic streets of England, and the vast landscapes of Australia, Kenya and Ethiopia.
 Along the way, I’ve had the privilege of meeting relatives near and far, recording their memories, and gathering the living stories that history books often leave behind.

 Too many families in the Caribbean diaspora carry histories that were scattered by migration, colonialism, slavery, and time.
 Names were changed.
 Records disappeared.
 Important stories were never written down.